 Background and study aims

 Constipation is when a person is not passing stools regularly, or cannot completely empty their bowels.
 Women and the elderly are especially at increased risk for constipation.
 Constipation results in lower quality of life and significant healthcare costs.
 Bloating, a feeling of increased pressure within the abdomen, is a bothersome symptom that affects a third of the general population and almost all irritable bowel syndrome (IBS) patients.
-This study will assess the effect of a probiotic blend in people with bloating and constipation.
+This study assesses the effect of a probiotic blend in people with bloating and constipation.

 Who can participate?

 People aged 18 - 70 with bloating and constipation